 The picture above at top left shows the typical appearance of a hotspot before treatment.
 The crusts in the hair are dry and there’s no sign of the drama going on underneath.

-The other images show the treatment, which I’ll explain later.
+I’ll explain the treatment of hotspots later.
 However, bacterial infection of intact skin doesn’t just happen on its own.
 Therefore it’s vital to first understand why some dogs get hotspots and others don’t.

 Causes Of Hotspots In Dogs